Silic0nS0ldier/theory/README.md

 A lot of the usability enhancements come with a perfromance cost.
 Start time needs to be kept minimal, so ideally enhancements can be applied after tests have run (as much as is possible).

+Mistakes happen, particularly where async/await and callbacks are concerned.
+Should make it as easy as possible (and at the very least possible) to trace rouge promises and callbacks that are continuing after the test has terminated.

 ## Future Scope

 * Chaos engineering, implemented via a plugin.
 Good way to prove framework extensibility.
 Good way to help people catch common pitfalls more easily.